 Steven Tolson is a Fellow of the Royal Institution of Chartered Surveyors and is a past chair of the Royal institution of Chartered Surveyors in Scotland.
 His recent work includes community regeneration action planning, housing for older people, and a comprehensive study on co-housing.
 Steven is an author and writer of guides and reports on a range of built environment subjects.

-Photo: Vauban, Freiburg, Germany, courtesy of the author
+Pictured: Vauban, Freiburg, Germany, Picture credit: the author